oyegunmen/JanFlight/docs/README.md

 ## Overview
-JanFlight is a Guide or toolkit to build DIY Flight Controller for any [High Performance](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) STM32 MCU.
+JanFlight is a guide or toolkit to build DIY Flight Controller for any [High Performance](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) STM32 MCU.

 Highly readable, intutive and single file Arduino based Flight Stabilizer code is also provided to support rapid prototyping and development.